tsnellgrove/oop_learning/techwtim/dc3_doc.md

 	DONE: 7.6) if value < 1 then "I don't see a word2 here"
 	DONE: Solve for special case of read / writing (is not currently in scope list)

-Introduce modules
+IDEA: Introduce modules
-- Helper functions
+	IN-PROC: Helper functions
-- Interpreter (with a main to call functions)
+	TBD: Interpreter (with a main to call functions)

 Preposistions
+7.7) Restructure interpreter to call functions
 8) use lists to identify words as prepositions
 9) if multiple nouns, verbs, articles, or preps in a row => I don't undderstand that setence error
 10) If no prep => verb_noun function